 Draba arabisans is a small (4 to 16 inches tall) herbaceous perennial, growing from a hardened base just underground (a caudex) to a basal rosette of hairy, 2.5 inch-long leaves, often dentate.
 From the rosette grows a single stem with a few dentate leaves and a loose terminal raceme up to 4 inches long, bearing 4-petaled flowers, the petals are yellow in bud but white upon opening.
 These mature into a flattened, lance-shaped fruit called a silique.
 The fruit are flattened, glabrous, and about 1/4 to 1/2 inch long.

 Draba arabisans is a sturdy perennial growing from a thick caudex, 1-4dm tall, with many basal but few cauline leaves, the basal leaves narrowly oblanceolate to spatulate, up to 6cm long, often sharply toothed, and stellate -hairy.
+The stellate hairs are sessile and have 8 or fewer rays.
 The infloresence is a loose raceme up to 10 cm long, the pedicels without leaves or bracts, and glabrous or nearly so.
 The petals appear yellow in bud but are white after opening, and 4-6mm long.
 The persistent style is .3 to .8 mm long.
 The fruits are glabrous siliques, 7 -12 mm long and .2x to .25 x as wide as long, lanceolate to narrowly oblong, twisting during maturation, but shorter, ovate, and straight in depauperate specimens.

 Draba arabisans is most easily identified when it is flowering, this occurs from late May through early July, depending on site (and microsite) conditions.
 Fruiting individuals can also be keyed successfully.

 New York has 3 other species of Draba.
-D. verna, an exotic species, is an annual, more slender than D. arabisans, with deeply split petals.
+Draba verna, an exotic species, is an annual, more slender than D. arabisans, with deeply split petals.
 D. reptans is also a slender annual, with entire basal leaves 3 cm long or less, shorter than the sharply toothed basal leaves of D. arabisans, which may reach 6cm.
 Both of these species are typically found in sandy or disturbed habitats.
-The only other perennial Draba in New York, which like D. Arabisans is found on cliffs and rocks, is Draba glabella.
-Very similar to D. arabisans, D. glabella has untwisted fruits, typically .25x to .4x as wide as long, with the style obsolete or only.1 to .3mm, and so far is known in New York only from Washington and Clinton counties in the northeast.
+The only other perennial Draba in New York, which like D. arabisans is found on cliffs and rocks, is Draba glabella.
+Very similar to D. arabisans, D. glabella has untwisted fruits, typically .25x to .4x as wide as long, with the style obsolete or only 0.1 to 0.3mm, and its leaves have stellate hairs that are stalked and with 9 or more rays.
+So far it is known in New York only from Washington and Clinton counties in the northeast.